Poipole/rotombot/README.md

-Rotom is an open source Discord bot made by user Discord user Radiating#9066!
-Project was started on December 4th, 2017.
+Started on December 4th, 2017.